-This page contains information about the pricing structures you can choose for Kubernetes applications.
+This page contains information about the pricing structures you can choose for Kubernetes apps.
 Review the information to decide on a pricing model for your app.

 You can choose one of the following pricing models for your solution:

-Free: Customers only pay for the Google Cloud Platform resources that they use, such as the cost for running Google Kubernetes Engine clusters.
-If you are offering your application free of charge, skip to Adding your pricing model in Partner Portal.
+Free: Customers only pay for the Google Cloud resources that they use, such as the cost for running Google Kubernetes Engine clusters.
+If you are offering your app free of charge, skip to Adding your pricing model in Partner Portal.

-Bring your own license (BYOL): Customers pay you for the app directly, and are billed separately for the GCP resources that they use.
-You are responsible for making sure that your customers are using a valid license for your application.
+Bring your own license (BYOL): Customers pay you for the app directly, and are billed separately for the Google Cloud resources that they use.
+You are responsible for making sure that your customers are using a valid license for your app.

-Usage-based pricing: Customers pay for your software based on measurements that you choose, called metrics, such as the number of containers they run your application on.
+Usage-based pricing: Customers pay for your software based on measurements that you choose, called metrics, such as the number of containers they run your app on.

 After you have decided on your pricing model, you must add it to your solution in Partner Portal so that it can be processed.